Kayaking Puget Sound, Seattle

 For wildlife enthusiasts it can be a particularly exciting place to kayak, with killer whales, sea lions and many other sea mammals.
 There are so many places to paddle and so much to explore that it can be a great place for a multi-day kayaking trip.

-These are just a few of our favorite Puget Sound spots but we’d love to know your favorite spots.
+These are just a few of our favorite Puget Sound spots but we’d love to know your favorite spots for the ultimate kayaking experience.
 Leave us a comment and don’t forget to share this with your followers.